appreciative-dev/digital-workshop-angular-ant-design/README.md

 # Digital Workshop

 User could login and add clients with related vehicles.
 Clients could be modified (changing name, edit existed and add new vehicles).
 It is possible to create a report of all changes made with a client.
-Table layout is available to switch between different statuses of Client, and
+Table layout is available to switch between different statuses of Client, changing page, page size, sorting.

 ## Live demo